How I decided to see Iridium NEXT and SpaceX

 The Iridium satellite system today (as of the first quarter of 2017)

 Iridium is the name for the commercial satellite telecommunication network with worldwide coverage for calling and data transfer.
 The network is made up of 66 mutually interlinked satellites located at a distance of 780km from the Earth.
-Telephone calls and data are transmitted from the satellites to ground networks via transmission stations in the USA, Italy, and just recently in Russia.
-The US Army, Iridium’s only large-scale client, has a transmission station in Hawaii.
+Telephone calls and data are transmitted from the satellites to ground networks via transmission stations in the USA, and just recently in Russia.
+The US Army, Iridium’s large-scale client, has a dedicated transmission station in Hawaii.
 Thanks to its technical design and the number of satellites in space, it is presently the largest and most complex satellite communication system that exists.
 The system is highly durable and prepared to function even if several satellites malfunction at once.
 The Iridium satellite network is commercial and available to anyone; its services are used by a wide array of companies and individuals.

 Iridium is the first and still only satellite network with worldwide coverage including both of the Earth’s poles.
 The company began to offer its services around the year 1998, but under a different owner.
 Iridium Communications is the present owner of the network and their stocks are publicly tradable on the stock market.
 The first generation of satellites were made by Motorola in the 1990s and, although far surpassing their expected lifespan, still make up the vast majority of the total 66 satellites necessary for worldwide coverage today.
 All of these satellites, however, are now being replaced with new second-generation models.